Property | Value |

 Owner | SDIS team |

-Several critical grid services such as the Logical File Catalogue (LFC) or the VO Management Service (VOMS) server represent single points of failure in a grid infrastructure.
+Several critical grid services such as the VO Management Service (VOMS) server represent single points of failure in a grid infrastructure.
 When unavailable, a user can no longer access to the infrastructure since it is prevented from issuing new proxies, or is no longer able to access to the physical location of his data.

 However, those services rely on MySQL backends which opens a window to replicate the relevant databases to different / backup services which could be used when the primary instances are unavailable.
 The MySQL DB replication process is one of the ways to get scalability and higher availability.